vtinney/EDF-GWU-Hyperlocal-HIA/README.md

   * Bay_02.*concentration*.df.R - These files first extract summary statistics from all output rasters created in Bay_01 files.
 They then bring in the output csv files created in Bay_01 and clean the data.

   * Bay_03.*concentration*.long.df.R - These files convert the csv files created in Bay_02, further format the data, and spread the estimates across columns, such that they are more easily input into tables.

- * **Input files** (forthcoming)
-   * All files to run the code in steps Bay_01-03 is available in the inputs file folder.
-To run the code, the user needs to download all input files and change the working directories within the code.

  * **Intermediary Files** (IF)
     * IF files are provided for informational use only.
 Contact Veronica Southerland (vtinney@gwu.edu) for questions on generating intermediary files.